US Nuclear Corp. Announces Annual 2021 Financial Results

-Los Angeles, CA. August 2, 2021 – US Nuclear Corp.
-(OTCQB: UCLE), a leading manufacturer of advanced radiation, chemical, and biological detection and UAV instrumentation, announced the annual results for the year ended December 31, 2020.
+Los Angeles, CA. April 26, 2022 - US Nuclear Corp.
+(OTC-QB: UCLE), a leading manufacturer of advanced radiation, chemical, and biological detection, and smart UAV instrumentation, announced the annual results for the year ended December 31, 2021.

 Robert Goldstein, CEO of US Nuclear Corp., commented: